 A study published in 2006, Self-injurious Behaviors in a College Population, by Whitlock et al., looked at the self-injurious behavior of over 2800 college students.
 Seventeen percent of the respondents reported self-injurious behavior.
 According to that study, the ten most common ways to self-harm were:1

 - Scratching or pinching – this behavior included severely scratching or pinching with fingernails or objects to the point that bleeding occurred or marks remained on the skin.
 This method of self-injury was seen in more than half of all students who reported participating in self-harm.
-(Watch interview on Dermatillomania: The Secret of Compulsive Skin Picking)

-- Impact with objects – this self-harm behavior included banging or punching objects to the point of bruising or bleeding.
+- Impact with objects – this self-harming behavior included banging or punching objects to the point of bruising or bleeding.
 This way to self-harm was seen in just over 37% of the self-harming students.

 - Cutting – while cutting is often considered synonymous with self-harm, this way of self-mutilation only occurred in just over 1-in-3 students who reported self-harming.
 Cutting is more common among females.